Coffee: Sun-Grown or Shade-Grown?

 Coffee plants want to be grown in the shade, which is better for the flavor and the environment.

-Coffee plants thrive in the warm (but not too warm) areas between the tropics of Cancer and Capricorn, an area nicknamed the “coffee belt” (although, as global warming continues the areas in which coffee plants can grow is shrinking).
+Coffee plants thrive in the warm (but not too warm) areas between the tropics of Cancer and Capricorn, an area nicknamed the “coffee belt” (although, with global warming the areas in which coffee plants can grow is shrinking).
 These evergreen plants grow to be about 12ft tall and, while they like the warmth, they also like the shade.
 Coffee plants naturally grow best underneath the canopy of trees.
 Traditionally people would collect the coffee berries from plants growing wild around the forest and then process the seeds to make coffee.
 Enter industrialization.

 Here Comes The Sun